 Cuba is a unique country, mostly thanks to its political and social developments since the Revolution of 1959.
 Operating under an economic and political embargo imposed by the US, Cuba suffers from a lack of resources and international trade opportunities, which has led to a low national wealth level.
 Despite this, Cuban citizens are all provided with excellent, free education (at all levels), healthcare and social care.
 The country also has an innovative and productive scientific development sector and a growing sustainability sector.

 For U.S. citizens and citizens of other countries, you can volunteer in Cuba with a variety of programs.
-Unlike other destinations, Cuba's one of the places where you really are better off volunteering through a program provider -- your chances of finding something independently are pretty low.
+Unlike other destinations, Cuba's one of the places where you really are better off volunteering through a program provider -- your chances of finding something independently is pretty low.
 For more details, read our article on how the updated laws on travel to Cuba for U.S. citizens have impacted volunteer projects.

-To get you started volunteering in Cuba, explore your list of options below and read up on the various entry / exit requirements and logistics you'll have to think about in our guide.
+To get you started volunteering in Cuba, explore your list of options below and read up on the various entry/exit requirements and logistics you'll have to think about in our guide.

 Contrary to what many people may think, not all volunteer initiatives abroad require official qualifications or applicable education.
 The local communities in which you choose to volunteer are simply grateful that you are there in their best interest; volunteer organizations recognize this and ensure you receive any relevant training onsite.
 The most valuable asset you can bring is a positive attitude; you must be willing to work hard, be compassionate, and show flexibility in your volunteer tasks.